Skip to content

 Object-oriented software engineers would know of this type of relationship as behavior inheritance.

-• Cohort member - able to exchange metadata through an open metadata repository cohort
+• Cohort Member - All of these types of servers are optionally able to exchange metadata through an open metadata repository cohort.
+This is a peer-to-peer metadata exchange for metadata repositories.

-• Metadata access store - supports a metadata repository that can natively store open metadata types as well as specialized metadata APIs for different types of tools (these APIs are called access services).
+• Metadata Access Store - supports a metadata repository that can natively store open metadata along with specialized metadata APIs for different types of tools (these APIs are called Open Metadata Access Services (OMASs)).

-• Metadata access point - supports the access services like the metadata server but does not have a repository.
-All metadata it serves up and stores belongs to the metadata repositories in other members of the cohort.
+• Metadata Access Point - supports the OMASs like the metadata access store, but but does not have its own repository.
+All the metadata it serves up and stores belongs to the metadata repositories in other members of the cohort.
+This type of server needs to be connected to at least one cohort to be useful.

 Figure 2